OM System OM-3: I tried my older Olympus FL14 flash on my OM-3. It seems like a perfect match both functionally and aesthetically.

 Olympus EM1 III with 12 - 200mm f3.5 - 6.3 lens - ISO400, f7.1, 1/250 - Pro Capture and the Enhanced Raw File converted in Workspace.

-Quick question.
-Why don't more M43 photographers have conversations about the Pen F and EP-7's color and monochrome filters or the expanded color tools of Workspace?
-The same applies to the Enhanced Raw Format and our ability to tweak the camera's raw settings in Workspace.
+Quick test.
+Why don't more M43 photographers have conversations about the Pen F and EP-7's color and monochrome filters or the additional color tools of Workspace?
+The same applies to the Enhanced Raw Format and our ability to tweak our camera settings in Workspace.
 This also applies to Fuji's X Raw Studio.
-Why the silence on these and challenges like the exposure triangle..?
+Why the silence about these raw converters and challenges with the "analog" exposure triangle?
+Everyone can do this basic test with Photoshop and Workspace.
+Open the same raw files with Photoshop and Workspace and calculate the number of times Photoshop or Lightroom shows clipped highlights and Workspace not.
+Would you find the same discrepancies with noise?

 Olympus EM5 with the Lumix 14-45mm lens, ISO200, f6.3, 1/400 - Enhanced Raw File converted in Workspace.